CALL (214) 432-4119

 As of September 1, 2023, the Texas Department of Public Safety requires all level III/VI security officers and personal protection officers to take and pass the MMPI to receive their license.

-An in-office appointment lasts for 2-3 hours.
+An in-office appointment lasts for 2 hours and a virtual (telehealth) appointment lasts for 90 minutes.
 A completed report will be provided within 3 business days.
 If the candidate passes, the signed State of Texas required PSP-13 form will be provided also.

 A pre-employment psychological evaluation is a specialized assessment used by employers to determine if a candidate possesses the mental and emotional characteristics necessary to perform the essential functions of a job, particularly those with high stress, public safety, or fiduciary responsibilities.

 This type of evaluation focuses specifically on mental, emotional, and behavioral stability as it relates to the workplace.
 A psychological FFD evaluation should only be requested when objective evidence strongly suggests a mental health or behavioral issue is impacting job performance or safety.
-Examples include:
+Examples include significant behavioral changes, threats or violence, inability to follow direction and post-traumatic incidents.

 Cognitive Behavioral Therapy (CBT) focuses on challenging and changing cognitive disorders (such as thoughts, beliefs, and attitudes) and their associated behaviors to improve emotional regulations and develop personal coping strategies that target solving current problems.